-Day 7: Arrive Jabalpur & transfer to Kanha
+Day 7: Arrive in Jabalpur, Transfer to Kanha

-Arrive in Jabalpur early in the morning and transfer to a nearby hotel for breakfast.
-Later, drive to Kanha National Park and check into your hotel.
-Created in 1974, Kanha covers approximately 750 square miles (1945 sq. km) of diverse terrain with grasslands, plateaus, and rocky escarpments providing a home to a number of species of wildlife.
-Tigers, leopard, bison, many species of deer, monkeys and a good number of birds roam freely within its wild spaces, giving Kanha the unofficial title as "India's best-managed wildlife reserve".
-Your afternoon is free to relax and soak in the atmosphere or pay a visit to the nearby village.
+Arrive in Jabalpur early this morning before continuing your drive to Kanha National Park.
+Created in 1974, Kanha covers approximately 750 square miles (1945 sq km) of diverse terrain with grasslands, plateaus, and rocky escarpments, providing a home to several species of wildlife.
+Tigers, leopards, bison, many species of deer, monkeys, and many birds roam freely within its wild spaces.
+Your afternoon is free to relax and soak in the atmosphere or visit the nearby village.

-Day 8: Kanha: Morning & Evening Game Drives
+Day 8: Morning & Evening Game Drives in Kanha National Park

 Early this morning, make the drive to Bandhavgarh National Park.
-Bandhavgarh is home to a wide variety of rare and endangered animals including the insectivorous sloth bear, the impressively large gaur (the largest living bovine native to India), the majestic sambar deer, chital, wild pig, and a wide variety of birds.
+Bandhavgarh is home to a wide variety of rare and endangered animals, including the insectivorous sloth bear, the impressively large gaur (the largest living bovine native to India), the majestic sambar deer, chital, wild pig, and a wide variety of birds.
 The park also has the highest Bengal tiger density in the world, so keep your eyes peeled for signs of tracks.
-Like in Kanha, most game drives in Bandhavgarh are also undertaken by jeep, and there is also an option to view wildlife from the back of an elephant.
+Like in Kanha, most game drives in Bandhavgarh are also undertaken by Jeep.

-Day 10: Bandhavgarh: Morning & Evening Game Drives
+Day 10: Morning & Evening Game Drives in Bandhavgarh

-Today, following the rhythm of the other mornings, take your first game drive early in the morning to see some wonderful wildlife species and return to your hotel to rest for lunch.
-In the afternoon make another foray into the park.
+Today, following the rhythm of the other mornings, take your first game drive early in the morning for the chance to see a variety of wildlife species.
+After lunch, you'll make another foray into the park.
 Besides tigers, you may also catch a glimpse of the leopards that have a large breeding population in this national park.
-For the avid bird watcher or botanist, there are a plethora of bird and plant species to be seen here.

-In the morning you leave for Khajuraho.
-Khajuraho is a small town located in the Bundelkhand region (Chhatarpur District) of Madhya Pradesh, and is famous for groups of unique Hindu and Jain temples.
-These temples are a UNESCO World Heritage Site for their beautiful and erotic rock carvings.
-Behind the village, the Vindhya mountain range forms an incredible backdrop, making Khajuraho an even more beautiful place to visit.
-Upon arrival, check into the hotel, and the rest of the day is free to relax and explore.
+This morning is your transfer to Khajuraho, a small town located in the Bundelkhand region (Chhatarpur District) of Madhya Pradesh.
+Famous for groups of unique Hindu and Jain temples, these temples comprise a UNESCO World Heritage Site for their beautiful rock carvings.
+Behind the village, the Vindhya mountain range forms an incredible backdrop.
+The rest of the afternoon is free to relax and explore.

-In the morning visit both the western and eastern groups of temples.
+In the morning, you'll visit both the western and eastern groups of temples.
 There were originally nearly 100 separate temples built between 950 and 1050 CE, each dedicated to a different deity.
-Now only 20 of these temples still exist and are considered to be the finest in India for their unmatched workmanship and intricate details.
+Today, only 20 of these temples still exist, and are considered the finest in India for their unmatched workmanship and intricate details.

-After breakfast, make your way to the Indira Gandhi International Airport in Delhi to board flights to your respective destinations, or stay and extend your stay in India.
-Either way, safe travels!
+Make your way to the Indira Gandhi International Airport in Delhi to board your flight home or to your next destination.
+Safe travels!